baamenabar/langest-site/content/page/mechanics-and-house-rules/index.md

 ---
 title: World mechanics and house rules
-description: Collection of notable differences of this world with other universes in regards to genral rules and mechanics.
+description: Collection of notable differences of this world with other universes in regards to general rules and mechanics.
 date: '2009-03-28'
-aliases:
-  - rules
-  - mechanics
 license: CC BY-NC-ND
 lastmod: '2024-12-22'
 menu:
     main:
         weight: -90
         params:
-            icon: messages
+            icon: mechanics
 ---

 # Travel encounter tables